 - While the veggies are getting cooked, add curd to the ground paste.
 Mix it well and once the veggies are done, add the paste to it.
 Mix it well and cook for another 5 minutes.
 Drizzle edible coconut oil.
 Give a tadka/temper of mustard and cumin seeds and add it to this.
 You are done!
 Serve with rice and enjoy your meal.

 Serve it hot with white rice and enjoy your meal.
 The curd and coconut along with veggies bring in lot of flavors to this curry, making it very different.
 Plus it is a very easy and simple recipe to make.
-If you are lazy to make this yourself, make sure to ask your South Indian friend to invite you over next time they make Avial – Mixed veggies cooked in curd & coconut gravy! 🙂 I would love to hear from you, please leave your comments below and share your cooking stories with me.
-Lastly, I would love to hear from you.
-Please leave your comments below and share your cooking stories with me.
-You can also subscribe to our newsletter to get regular recipe updates and more.
-Follow Cookilicious on Twitter and Instagram and tag your food pics to #cookiliciousveg.
-And like always, keep your cooking delicious!
+If you are lazy to make this yourself, make sure to ask your South Indian friend to invite you over next time they make Avial – Mixed veggies cooked in curd & coconut gravy! ðŸ™‚ I would love to hear from you, please leave your comments below and share your cooking stories with me.
+If you do try this recipe, please do share it with your friends on Facebook, Twitter and Pinterest.
+This will keep me motivated to develop more interesting recipes.
+Click a pic and post it with the hashtag #cookiliciousveg — I would love to see your pictures on Instagram, Facebook and Twitter!

 If you wondering where I got this serving bucket from?
 Check below.